Injective Protocol vs Polygon

 Frequently Asked Questions

-What is the difference between Injective and Polygon?
+What is the difference between Injective Protocol and Polygon?

-Injective (INJ): Injective Protocol is a blockchain built for decentralized finance, offering unique features like a decentralized order book and cross-chain transaction capabilities. — Polygon (MATIC): Polygon 2.0 introduces POL, a next-generation token to secure, coordinate, and grow the Polygon ecosystem through a scalable network of Layer 2 chains.
+Injective Protocol (INJ): The Injective Protocol enables decentralized finance applications by offering a comprehensive infrastructure for trading and financial applications. — Polygon (MATIC): Polygon 2.0 introduces POL, a next-generation token to secure, coordinate, and grow the Polygon ecosystem through a scalable network of Layer 2 chains.

-What are the use cases of Injective vs Polygon?
+What are the use cases of Injective Protocol vs Polygon?

 New whitepapers explained, weekly